“Running away will never make you free.”

 Ekaant immediately picked the little kid, and with super speed ran towards his home.

 He saw a number of people crowding around an old man.
-When they made way for him, he saw, his guru, Acharya ji was lying on the ground, taking weak, deep breaths and coughing.
+When they made way for him he saw, his guru, Acharya ji, was lying on the ground, taking weak, deep breaths and coughing.

 “Acharya ji!
 Acharya ji…what’s wrong?
 Should I get water for you?” cried Ekaant.

-Acharya ji opened his eyes and look at him.
+Acharya ji opened his eyes and looked at him.
 He held Ekaant’s hand and said, “Listen to me carefully, there’s not much time.
 You have to leave this place immediately and go far away from this jungle.
 Without me this place is not safe anymore son.
 Your rakshak, your protector, your guruji is waiting for you.”